hunteke/temoa/docs/source/Documentation.rst

    sets :math:`time\_horizon` and :math:`time\_future`, less the last element of the latter, so as to be able to calculate a period length for the final element in :math:`time\_optimize`.

+.. [#units_comparison] There is an open ticket to address the lack of unit awareness in Temoa.
+See `issue 5`_ in our issue tracker.

 .. [#web_browser_svg] SVG support in web browsers is currently hit or miss.
 The most recent versions of Chromium, Google Chrome, and Mozilla Firefox support